The Repeal of Prohibition

 While pundits predicted the state conventions might take years to convene and vote, it didn’t happen.
 The conventions took up it swiftly and delegates cast their ballots for repeal as if in a race for time.
 Meanwhile, less than two weeks after taking office, Roosevelt was hosting a dinner at the White House when he remarked to guests, “This would be a good time for a beer.”
 He wrote a brief message, with language from the Democrats’ wet convention platform, and had an aide take it to the House of Representatives.
 He asked for a bill to rewrite the Volstead Act to legalize beer with 3.2 percent alcohol content and light wines.
 Prominent dry leaders made statements to reporters to take a last swipe at Roosevelt’s bill, the Beer-Wine Revenue Act.
 But the act would serve to elevate national morale by legalizing beer and wine and raise badly needed tax money for the government.
 Congress passed the act nine days later, Roosevelt signed it on March 22, 1933, and it went into effect on April 7.
 States that wanted to remain with Prohibition were allowed to.
 The country celebrated by drinking beer and wine that, while low in alcohol, was finally legal after 13 years.

 In the meantime, state conventions, one by one, ratified the 21st Amendment, starting with Michigan.
-On November 7, 1933, only nine months after Congress sent the repeal vote to the states, Utah became the 36th to approve it, the last required out of the 48 to place it into the Constitution.
-National prohibition was over.
+On November 7, 1933, only nine months after Congress sent the repeal vote to the states, Utah’s legislature became the 36th to approve it, the last required out of the 48 to place it into the Constitution.
+Three state conventions approved it as of December 5, 1933, making it official.
+National Prohibition was over.
 The new amendment barred transportation or importation of intoxicating liquors into any state of the United States in violation of the state’s laws.
 Control of licensing and regulating alcoholic beverages was now mostly a matter of state law.
 It was the first time in U.S. history that the country amended the Constitution to repeal a previous amendment.